opensearch-project/data-prepper/data-prepper-plugins/sns-sink/README.md

 ## SNS Pipeline Configuration

-- `topic` (Optional) : The SNS Topic Arn of the Topic to push events.
+- `topic_arn` (Optional) : The SNS Topic Arn of the Topic to push events.

 - `batch_size` (Optional) : An integer value indicates the maximum number of events required to ingest into sns topic.
 Defaults to 10.

+- `message_group_id` (optional): A string of message group identifier which is used as `message_group_id` for the message group when it is stored in the sns topic.
+Default to Auto generated Random key.

+- `message_deduplication_id` (Optional) : A string of message deduplication identifier which is used as `message_deduplication_id` for the message deduplication when it is stored in the sns topic.
+Default to Auto generated Random key.

 - `dlq_file`(optional): A String of absolute file path for DLQ failed output records.
 Defaults to null.
   If not provided, failed records will be written into the default data-prepper log file (`logs/Data-Prepper.log`).
 If the `dlq` option is present along with this, an error is thrown.